How it works, what it does, why it matters

 Moneys in the program fund that are not needed to fund the program may be used to provide grants to local governments for recycling, litter control and related activities.
 At no point may they revert to the General Fund.

 will and won't do

-It will reduce beverage container litter by some 80% and overall litter volume by at least 40%.
+It will reduce beverage container litter by as much as 80% and overall litter volume by an estimated 40%.

-It will increase our current recycling rate for beverage containers from 10% to a projected 80%, keep 250,000 tons of waste out of our landfills, put $50 million or more worth of high-quality glass, plastic and aluminum back into manufacturing and ensure that it is suitable for the highest end-uses.
+It will increase our current recycling rate for beverage containers from 10% to a projected 80% or 85%, keep 250,000 tons of waste out of our landfills each year, recover $50 million worth of high-quality glass, plastic and aluminum and ensure that it is suitable for the most beneficial, most energy-saving manufacturing uses.